 Here’s a rundown of some of the most common derogatory marks.
 We’ll then show you exactly how to find them on your credit report so you know exactly what might be affecting your credit.

-Perhaps the most common and least damaging derogatory item you can have on your credit report is a late payment.
-A late payment can be reported by a creditor after it is 30 days past due.
+Perhaps the most common derogatory mark you can have on your credit report, a late payment can be reported by a creditor after it is 30 days past due.

 It’s then upgraded to a higher level of severity every 30 days, so you could also see late payments that are 60, 90, or even 120 days late.
 Your credit score drops further for every 30 days the payment remains late.